Razgals/LostKit-Lite/README.md

 # 🧙‍♂️ LostKit Lite

 **LostKit Lite** is a lightweight version of [LostKit](https://github.com/Razgals/LostKit), keeping all the essential features while being fully integrated into Google Chrome.
-It's fast, browser-friendly, and gives adventurers easy access to Lost City tools wherever they roam.
+It's fast, browser-friendly, and gives adventurers easy access to Lost City tools wherever they roam in a lightweight package.

 ## ✨ Features
 - **Separate Windows & Tabs:** Tools can open in their own windows or tabs within a browser - keep everything organized and accessible.